 - Behavioral controlling

-Previous keynote speakers include Professor Christopher Chapman, Professor Matthew Hall, Professor Frank Hartmann, Professor Ranjani Krishnan, Professor Kari Lukka, Professor Teemu Malmi, Professor Michal Matějka, Professor Martin Messner, Professor Sven Modell, Professor Frank Moers, Professor Dieter Pfaff, Professor Paulo Quattrone, Professor Stefan Reichelstein, Professor Naomi Soderstrom, Assoc.
+Previous keynote speakers include Professor Thomas Ahrens, Professor Christopher Chapman, Professor Wai Fong Chua, Professor Matthew Hall, Professor Frank Hartmann, Professor Ranjani Krishnan, Professor Kari Lukka, Professor Teemu Malmi, Professor Michal Matějka, Professor Martin Messner, Professor Sven Modell, Professor Frank Moers, Professor Dieter Pfaff, Professor Paulo Quattrone, Professor Stefan Reichelstein, Professor Karen Sedatole, Professor Naomi Soderstrom, Professor Wim A. Van der Stede, Assoc.
 Professor Sally Widener, Professor Marcus Wouters, and Professor Anne Wu, among others.